-Susanna Campbell, chief executive,
+Susanna Campbell, chief executive, Ratos

 She started her career at Alfred Berg Corporate Finance in 1996, after graduating with an MSc Economics degree from Stockholm School of Economics.
-She worked at consultancy McKinsey in 2000, and joined Ratos as investment manager moves to LDC
+She worked at consultancy McKinsey in 2000, and joined Ratos as investment manager in 2003.